timoxley/saltmine/Readme.md

 ## Caveats

-* Current maximum data set is 4096 items.
 * Overhead of setup/reading pixels generally makes calculations slower than just doing it on the CPU.

 ## TODO

 * Support more datatypes.
 Everything is float now.
 Vectors and matrices possibly better candidates for parallel speedup.
-* Figure out how to process more data.

 ## Credit